Submission to the UN, On the Occasion of Student Day in Iran

 12. Following the same policy on gender-based segregation in various fields of some universities implies some are exclusive to one gender or another.
 Accordingly, while the total number of men and women admitted has not changed dramatically, the academic space is no longer gender-neutral.
-This is evident in the case of the faculty of political sciences at two of Iran’s universities, where only men are granted admission into Esfahan University, and women into Shahid Chamran University in Ahvaz.
+This is evident in the case of the faculty of political sciences at two of Iran’s universities, where only men are granted admission into Esfahan University, and women into Shahid Chamran University in Ahwaz.
 Such a policy not only creates a gender-specific atmosphere at these universities but also in light of constraints imposed as a result of the current culture in Iran, women will have even less access to universities.
 In addition to cultural constraints, it should be noted that the foundation of legal system in Iran encourages discrimination against women and diminishes their chances of access to higher education throughout the country.

 13. Although it is too early to assess the long-term social impact of gender-based quotas and segregation in accessing higher education among Iranian women, nevertheless, our preliminary research points to a process initiated by the Islamic Republic authorities and agencies that seek to eliminate women from a significant number of fields of higher education and professions resulting in deep-rooted segregation of professional spaces.
 It is important to note that a mere 13% of Iran’s women are currently in employment.

-14. Implementation of gender-based segregation and quotas in higher education is in violation of Articles 28 and 30 of the Iranian Constitution as well as international obligations of the Islamic Republic, in particular Article 13 of the ICESR, which requires the commitment of the Iranian government as a signatory to this Convention to ensure “Higher education shall be made equally accessible to all, on the basis of capacity, by every appropriate means” as well as Article 6, whereby States must recognize “the right of everyone to the opportunity to gain his living by work which he freely chooses or accepts, and will take appropriate steps to safeguard this right.”
+14. Implementation of gender-based segregation and quotas in higher education is in violation of Articles 28 and 30 of the Iranian Constitution as well as international obligations of the Islamic Republic, in particular Article 13 of the ICESR, which requires the commitment of the Iranian government as a signatory to this Convention to ensure “Higher education shall be made equally accessible to all, on the basis of capacity, by every appropriate means” as well as Article 6, whereby States must recognise “the right of everyone to the opportunity to gain his living by work which he freely chooses or accepts, and will take appropriate steps to safeguard this right.”